top of page

 • Signal interference: Wireless communication can be affected by interference from other electronic devices or physical barriers, potentially causing data loss or reduced signal quality.

 • Network infrastructure requirements: Deployment of wireless sensors may necessitate the installation and maintenance of additional network infrastructure, such as access points or gateways.
-LTE wireless vibration sensors like this solution however, eliminate this constraint.
+LTE wireless vibration sensors can often mitigate this constraint.

 • Security concerns: Wireless networks can be vulnerable to hacking or unauthorised access, so proper security measures must be implemented to protect sensitive data.